 A post-test must be administered to participants to determine their progress in either adult education instruction and/or the WIOA Title I Youth program.
 The post-test should document whether the participant has completed one or more EFLs.
 The skill area with the lowest entry pre-test scale score shall be a post-tested skill area.

-NEDP® and WIOA Title I Adult and Dislocated Worker Programs do not typically require post-testing.
+NEDP® and WIOA Title I programs do not typically require post-testing, unless appropriate.